Top Health Tracking Apps for Weight Loss (2026)

 Bottom Line

-For users who prefer photo-supported tracking with cheap Premium, install Lose It instead ($39.99/yr).
+For users wanting photo-supported tracking with cheap Premium, Lose It! is the strongest mid-tier option ($39.99/yr).

-For users who need behavior coaching alongside tracking, install Noom ($209/yr) — the most expensive in the category but the strongest published outcomes for users who need accountability.
+For users who need behavior coaching alongside tracking, Noom ($209/yr) is the most expensive in the category but the strongest published outcomes for users who need explicit accountability.

-The right weight loss tracker is the one you’ll still be logging in on day 90.
+The right weight loss tracker is the one you’ll still be logging on day 90.
+PlateLens removes the two biggest friction sources that drive abandonment — slow logging and inaccurate numbers.

 MyFitnessPal